Veroxus/Veroxus/README.md

-- 👋 Hi, I’m @Veroxus
+- 👋 Hi, I’m Aidan Corcoran
 - 👀 I’m interested in ...
-Computer Engineering
+Computer Engineering/Software Engineering and Development
 - 🌱 I’m currently learning ...
 C, Python and Java
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... ajcorcoran@hotmail.ca